supercontainers/sc-tutorials/README.md

 14:20 - 15:00 Advanced deployments (multiple presenters?)
 Might include:
-- RStudio on HPC with NERSC Spin (Shane)
+- A brief overview of deploying services using Rancher (Shane)
 - RStudio on a cloud VM with Docker (Marco)
 - Kubernetes deployments?
 (Eduardo)